SpongePowered/Configurate/README.md

 ## Building
 We use Maven, so this part is pretty easy.

-Configurate requires JDK 7 to build but is at runtime compatible with JDK 6 and above.
+Configurate requires JDK 8 to build and run.

 Make sure Maven is installed and from the project's directory (the root of this repository), run `mvn clean install` to build Configuate and install its artifacts to the local Maven repository.